Bowden recommends dismissal of Maultsby from Sarasota County Schools | Sarasota | Your Observer

-Following an investigation into Jeff Maultsby's behavior toward his administrative assistance, the Sarasota County Schools superintendent recommended Maultsby be dismissed.
+Superintendent had recommended dismissal of the district chief operating officer following allegations of harassment.

-Early Monday morning, Sarasota County Schools Superintendent Todd Bowden notified chief operating officer Jeff Maultsby of the school district's intent to terminate his contract.
+Sarasota County Schools Chief Operations Officer resigned Tuesday, a day after Superintendent Todd Bowden announced plans to terminate his contract.

-Maultsby will now have 15 days to respond and appeal the decision, should he so choose.

 Bonner made complaints against Maultsby, Bowden and Al Harayda, the district's employee relations administrator.